 Eeek!
 A difficult discussion for sure!
 No one feels comfortable talking about sensitive subjects and she was trying to figure out the best way to approach it.
-I suggested a list!
+She even joked about getting a Lie Detector Test to see if he really wanted a life with her or if he was lying.
+I suggested a list instead!

 I told her to make a list of all the things that were important to her and about what she wanted to discuss.
 I also said to take the time to really think things through before she even broached the subject with her boyfriend.
 She said she would, I wished her luck and she was on her way.

 Fast forward one week — we spoke again after they had “the talk.”
 My friend was elated — her difficult “where is this relationship going” talk went well — and a list was the hero.
 She said the process of making a list really helped her to see what was important.
 She decided what she could live with and what she could live without.

 She had a road map for her discussion and was ready to tackle a difficult situation.
 When she sat down with her boyfriend she referred to the list and started with the easy topics first and then eased into the harder ones.